waku-org/specs/standards/application/reliable-channel-api.md

       message_id:
         type: MessageId
         description: "The logical message ID."
-      chunks_acknowledged:
+      chunk_info:
-        type: array<uint>
+        type: ChunkInfo
-        description: "Array of chunk indices that have been acknowledged so far (e.g., [0, 2, 4] means chunks 0, 2, and 4 are acknowledged).
-Use `.length` to get total count.
-For non-segmented messages, this is [0]."
+        description: "Chunk indices that have been acknowledged.
+The chunks array contains all acknowledged chunks so far.
+When chunks.length == total_chunks, all chunks are acknowledged."
-      total_chunks:
-        type: uint
-        description: "Total number of chunks for this message.
-For non-segmented messages, this is 1."

   PossibleAcknowledgment:
     type: object